Privacy Notice for Clinical Trials – Non-EU Participants

 Individual Access and Accuracy

-Your rights related to the trial, including the right to withdraw consent, are described in the clinical trial Informed Consent Form.
+Your rights related to the trial, including the right to withdraw consent, as applicable, are described in the clinical trial Informed Consent Form.

 Please contact the physician or hospital that enrolled you in the clinical trial if you would like to exercise your rights related to your Personal Information collected for clinical trial purposes.

 We have taken appropriate technical and organizational security measures to protect Clinical Trial Data against unintentional or unlawful destruction, loss, alteration, unauthorized disclosure, unauthorized access, and any other unlawful or unauthorized forms of processing under applicable law.